concertypin/mdn-lookup/README.md

 ## Configuration

 No additional configuration is required.
 The tool uses the MDN public API and fetches documentation in English.
+You can optionally set `PASSWORD` environment variable.
+If set, the server will require `X-API-Key` header with the correct password for authentication.

 ## License